crynux-network-dao/crynux-dao-documents/crynux-dao.md

 *   **System Parameter Management**:
     *   Adjust key system parameters through voting, such as the token emission address and the official addresses for the Relay and Sequencers.

-### 3.3 Council Rights and Incentives
+### 3.4 Council Rights and Incentives

 To incentivize active and diligent participation, council members will receive token rewards from the treasury.
-The specific amount and distribution schedule for these rewards will be determined by the DAO through formal proposals and voting.
+These rewards are designed to fairly compensate members for the significant time, expertise, and accountability required to govern the network effectively.
+A clear and substantial incentive structure ensures that the Council can attract and retain dedicated individuals committed to the long-term success of Crynux.

+A total of `20%` of all incoming funds to the Treasury is dedicated to rewarding Council participation.
+This pool is allocated as follows:

+*   **Council Convener Incentive:** The Council Convener receives a dedicated incentive equivalent to `7%` of the Treasury's total income, acknowledging their significant leadership and coordination responsibilities.
+*   **General Council Member Incentive:** The remaining portion, equivalent to `13%` of the Treasury's total income, is distributed equally among the other six Council members.

-### 3.4 Conflict of Interests
+### 3.5 Conflict of Interests

 To ensure impartiality and uphold the integrity of the governance process, all Council members must adhere to a strict conflict of interest policy.
 A member is considered to have a conflict of interest if they, or a closely related party, have a direct or indirect financial stake in the outcome of a specific governance proposal.